 AI-generated deepfake videos

-The scam has also spread through AI-generated YouTube videos, fake articles, and fabricated offers โ€” alongside a major Discord hack that caused thousands of compromised accounts to spread the scam automatically.
-These videos use synthetic versions of MrBeast's voice and face to announce giveaways, complete with editing that matches his production style closely enough to be convincing on a quick scroll.
+The scam has also spread through AI-generated YouTube videos, fake articles, and fabricated offers, alongside a major Discord hack that caused thousands of compromised accounts to spread the scam on their own.
+These videos use synthetic versions of MrBeast's voice and face to announce giveaways, with editing that matches his production style well enough to pass on a quick scroll.

 Fake gambling and casino sites

 The scam also appears through deceptive ads posted on social media that claim gambling sites are working in partnership with MrBeast, often providing a "promo code" that supposedly unlocks a bonus.
-These sites are fraudulent โ€” they show fake wins to draw users in, then demand real deposits for "verification" before any payout can happen, which never comes.
+These sites are fraudulent.
+They show fake wins to draw users in, then demand real deposits for "verification" before any payout can happen, which never comes.

 How the Scam Works Step by Step

-Understanding the full sequence helps you recognise the scam at each stage, including the subtle moments when it pivots from seeming harmless to actively dangerous.
+Understanding the full sequence helps you recognise the scam at each stage, including the moments when it pivots from seeming harmless to actively dangerous.

 Step one: The initial message